 "—who was targeted by You-Know-Who and his Death Eaters," she went on with great difficulty.
 "He—he was caught unawares and outnumbered.
 James' parents tried to help, but—" she paused and caught James' eye.
 "They were killed.
 By the Death Eaters.
 Then You-Know-Who arrived and—and killed your father, David.
 Your mother was grief-stricken and tried to curse him so—so he killed her too.
 I am so sorry," she finished quietly.
 James felt like a very large block of ice had taken up residence in his stomach.
 His parents were dead.
 Mum and Dad.
 Gone.

 David Bones had thrown himself on Professor Sprout, crying freely, and now she also let herself go, crying and hugging the boy who was more than a foot taller than her, while he took comfort in her motherly presence.
 He sometimes muttered, "No, no, it can't be..."

 James felt his eyes sting.
 He swallowed.
 I'm a prefect.
 I'm not going to cry in front of others.
 He looked up at Professor McGonagall.

 "They—they were heroes, then," he said, his voice quavering just a little.
 She gave him a small smile and a nod.

 He nodded, feeling empty inside.

-His parents were dead.
+My parents are dead.

-He was an orphan.
+I'm an orphan.